Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Carbon Monoxide

-The Clean Air Index uses the measurement results of Particulate Number with a size down to 23 nm (PN23) as one of the indicators of exhaust aftertreatment performance.
+The Clean Air Index uses the measurement results of particle number with a size down to 10 nm (PN10) as one of the indicators of exhaust aftertreatment performance.
+Additionally, the absolute mass measured in the laboratory tests, expressed as PM, impacts the rating.
+PM is considered also in the pollutant assessment of the other LCA phases.

-As energy resources are scarce and valuable, it is important that the most efficient use is made of energy, for transportation as well as in other areas.
+As energy resources are scarce and valuable, it is important that the most efficient use is made of energy, for transport as well as in other areas.

 To allow comparison, fossil fuel consumption is converted into kWh.